Surfin': Rented instruments

-Around this time, likely in mid–October, the Wilsons' parents, Murry and Audree, vacationed in Mexico City for three days.
+In early November the Wilsons' parents, Murry and Audree, vacationed in Mexico City for three days.
 According to Murphy, "Everything about this trip is controversial—when they went, where they went, how long they stayed, and how much money Murry left with the boys while they were gone."

-According to most accounts, which sourced this information from Murry, he and Audrey left their children with the refrigerator stocked, and, if the children chose to eat out, a sum of cash.
+According to most accounts, which sourced this information from Murry, he and Audree left their children with the refrigerator stocked, and, if the children chose to eat out, a sum of cash.
 Reports of the exact sum range from a likely $80 to an unlikely $800.
 The day after the parents left, the group went down to a music store and rented instruments with their food money.
-Jardine said, "The story that we used the grocery money, which is a great story, really sounds great in print, [but] it’s not true, cause we all ate the damn grocery money long before we rented the equipment."
+Jardine said, "The story that we used the grocery money, which is a great story, really sounds great in print, [but] it's not true, cause we all ate the damn grocery money long before we rented the equipment."
 In reality, the group obtained the funds from Jardine's mother, who loaned them $300.